ArvidBerlin/Portfolio/README.md

 - **Icons**: Social media icons (GitHub and LinkedIn) in the footer are simple and clear, providing quick access to my profiles.
 - **Visual Elements**: Minimalistic patterns and icons ensure the design remains clean and user-friendly.

+## Responsiveness

+The portfolio is fully responsive and optimized for mobile devices and tablets, ensuring a seamless user experience across different screen sizes.

 ## Preview

 ### Home Page